oneapi-src/level-zero-spec/scripts/core/PROG.md

   there is no implicit control of which order they complete.
 - Execution barriers provide explicit control to indicate that previous commands must complete prior to starting the following commands.
+- Execution barriers are implicitly added by the driver after each batch of command lists submitted to a command queue.
 - Execution barriers are implicitly added by the driver prior to synchronization primitives.

 The following sample code demonstrates a sequence for submission of an execution barrier: